ICanHelpYouWithThat/ichywt-docs/source/api/skill_update.md

-# Service API Name
+# Service Profile Update Skill
-This is a description of the service.
-Any customization can be done here.
+This service will add skill to a profile

 ---
 ## Preconditions
- - Bulleted list
- - Bulleted list
+ - User is logged in

 ### Request